advantageous/qbit/README.md

 Status
 =====
 Lot's of progress.
 More people are helping out.

 QBit now works with Vertx (standalone or embedded), Jetty (standalone) or just plain Java Servlets.

+Service discovery added and we have a consul implementation.

+QBit has an event bus, you can have a private event bus, a replicated event bus and with consul integration a clustered event bus.

+<iframe src="//www.slideshare.net/slideshow/embed_code/46377880" width="476" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

 License
 =====